-Facebook can easily set up real word affairs too.
-If you’re worried your partner is cheating on you through Facebook, there are some tell tale signs.
+Facebook can easily set up real-world affairs too.
+If you’re worried your partner is cheating on you through Facebook, there are some telltale signs.
 Before you read through them below, consider this finding from a 2014 study of online behaviour: a growing number of divorces cite Facebook use as a factor in the termination of the marriage.

 Online affairs can happen at any point in a relationship, two weeks or fifteen years on.
 Facebook (which, unlike dating sites has no relationship screening process) brings people in contact with their exes, friends of friends, and hundreds of other random people.

 There’s no doubt that Facebook is changing the way relate.
 Another study, from 2017, found that a substantial number of married people are using Facebook to fulfil emotional needs.
 People lay themselves open on their Facebook walls, and this rampant self-disclosure opens a space for other people to show care and compassion.
 This kind of virtual emotional bonding erodes the existing bond between partners.
 And besides emotional attachment, which is one strong inducement to cheat, Facebook also offers secrecy and online ego gratification—two other big draws.

 If your partner is more distracted than usual—not paying attention when you’re speaking, acting bored all the time—take note.
 If their main distraction is the Facebook app on their smartphone, something may or may not be going on.